 (Also Called 'Irritant Contact Dermatitis')

-Common sources of allergic contact dermatitis
+What are common sources of allergic contact dermatitis?

-Common sources of irritant contact dermatitis
+What are common sources of irritant contact dermatitis?

 Are certain occupations at greater risk?

 Some occupations have more exposure to chemicals or substances that can result in sensitization and cause allergic contact dermatitis.
 Examples of these include dental workers, health care workers, florists, hairdressers, and machinists.

 Contact dermatitis symptoms can range from mild redness and dryness to severe pain and peeling that can be disabling.